Alexander Radishchev: Biography

-After Catherine's death (1796) her successor Tsar Paul recalled Radishchev from Siberia and confined him to his own estate; the writer again attempted to push for reforms in Russia's government.
-When Alexander I became Emperor (1801), Radishchev was briefly employed to help revise Russian law, a realization of his lifelong dream.
+After Catherine's death in 1796, her successor Tsar Paul recalled Radishchev from Siberia and confined him to his own estate.
+The writer again attempted to push for reforms in Russia's government.
+When Alexander I became Emperor in 1801, Radishchev was briefly employed to help revise Russian law, a realization of his lifelong dream.
 Unfortunately, his tenure in this administrative role proved short and unsuccessful.
-In 1802 a despondent Radishchev - possibly rebuked in a friendly manner, for expressing radical ideas, by Count Zavadovsky who in his reproof spoke of another exile to Siberia - committed suicide by drinking poison.
+In 1802, a despondent Radishchev committed suicide by drinking poison, possibly after being rebuked in a friendly manner by Count Zavadovsky for expressing radical ideas.
+Count Zavadosky, in his reproof, spoke of another exile to Siberia.

 Legacy

 During the author's last years, his Moscow apartment became the center of several literary circles who extolled similar views and most outspokenly mourned his death.
 The Russian autocracy, however, managed to prevent A Journey from St. Petersburg to Moscow from being published until 1905, during which time it circulated through radical groups and was translated into several languages.
-Alexander Pushkin, sympathetic to Radischev's views and passion, undertook to write a sequel to his inflammatory book, which was unfortunately never finished and early on faced pressure from the censors.
-Following the 1905 and 1917 revolutions, however, Radischev was accepted into the radical canon and became widely read throughout Russia and Europe.
+Alexander Pushkin, sympathetic to Radishchev's views and passion, undertook to write a sequel to his inflammatory book, which was unfortunately never finished and early on faced pressure from the censors.
+Following the 1905 and 1917 revolutions, however, Radishchev was accepted into the radical canon and became widely read throughout Russia and Europe.
 Despite the discrepancies between the author's ideal and the Soviet reality, authorities managed to paint him as "a materialist, an active fighter against autocratic tyranny, and a veritable forefather of Bolshevism."

 Views

-As a true student of the Enlightenment, Radischev held views that favored the freedom of the individual, Humanism, and patriotism.
+As a true student of the Enlightenment, Radishchev held views that favored the freedom of the individual, Humanism, and patriotism.
 These values are best summed up by “equality of all classes before the law, abolition of the Table of Ranks, trial by jury, religious toleration, freedom of the press, emancipation of manorial serfs, habeas corpus, and freedom of trade”.
-Upon his return from Leipzig in 1771, Radischev saw with fresh eyes the stark contrast between life under liberal Western states like England and Switzerland and that under Russia's autocracy.
+Upon his return from Leipzig in 1771, Radishchev saw with fresh eyes the stark contrast between life under liberal Western states like England and Switzerland and that under Russia's autocracy.
 Echoing the sentiments of Catherine herself, he advocated education for all classes, a system he had the fortune to witness in a school in Irkutsk.
 A more educated populace would provide the foundation for an eventual republican or parliamentary system.
-Of all of Russia's social ills, Radischev especially despised the inequality and prolongation of serfdom, rooted in a traditional social system that enforced a strict hierarchy and permitted abuses and exploitation.
+Of all of Russia's social ills, Radishchev especially despised the inequality and prolongation of serfdom, rooted in a traditional social system that enforced a strict hierarchy and permitted abuses and exploitation.
 Ironically, under Catherine's enlightened reign, serfdom was intensified and spread to newly conquered territories.
-While in Siberia, Radischev's economic thought developed, not only in terms of decreasing dependence on serfdom but denouncing international trade.
-Though influenced by Adam Smith, Radischev maintained protectionist views, condemning unnecessary international trade and proposing stronger domestic production.
+While in Siberia, Radishchev's economic thought developed, not only in terms of decreasing dependence on serfdom but denouncing international trade.
+Though influenced by Adam Smith, Radishchev maintained protectionist views, condemning unnecessary international trade and proposing stronger domestic production.
 In the debate over Sino-Russian trade relations, he believed Russia's own resources were enough to support it.